JeremyTallant/google_ads/README.md

 1. Install Jupyter Notebook by following the instructions on the [official Jupyter website](https://jupyter.org/install).

 2. Ensure you have Python installed.
 If not, you can download and install Python from the [official Python website](https://www.python.org/downloads/).
+## Contents
+1. The brief
+2. Combine the words with the product names
+3. Convert the list of lists into a DataFrame
+4. Rename the columns of the DataFrame
+5. Add a campaign column
+6. Create the match type column
+7. Duplicate all the keywords into 'phrase' match
+8. Save and summarize!